zhangzhics/CITS5503_Sem2/Labs/Lab4KMSEncryption.md

 }
 ```

-### [3] Check whether the script works
+### \[3] Check whether the script works

 Use the AWS KMS console to test whether your username is the key administrator and key user.

-**NOTE**: After you log into the console, you perform the test by showing the policy you create, i.e., which ARN is the key administrator and which ARN is the key user.
+**NOTE**: After you log in to the console, you perform the test by showing the policy you created, i.e., which ARN is the key administrator and which ARN is the key user.

-### [4] Use the created KMS key for encryption/decryption
+### \[4] Use the created KMS key for encryption/decryption

-Write a Python script where each file from the S3 bucket is encrypted and then decrypted via the created KMS key.
+Write a Python script that encrypts each file in the S3 bucket and then decrypts it using the created KMS key.
 Both encrypted and decrypted files will be in the same folder as the original file.

-### [5] Apply `pycryptodome` for encryption/decryption
+### \[5] Apply `pycryptodome` for encryption/decryption

 Write another Python script that uses the Python library `pycryptodome` to encrypt and decrypt each file in the S3 bucket.
 Both encrypted and decrypted files will be in the same folder as the original file.

-For encryption/decryption, refer to the example code from [fileencrypt.py](https://github.com/zhangzhics/CITS5503_Sem2/blob/master/Labs/src/fileencrypt.py)
+For encryption/decryption, refer to the example code from here.

+{% file src="../.gitbook/assets/fileencrypt.py" %}

-### [6] Uploading
+### \[6] Uploading

 Upload all encrypted and decrypted files to your S3 bucket.

-**NOTE**: Delete the created S3 bucket(s) and KMS key(s) from AWS console after the lab is done.
+**NOTE**: Delete the created S3 bucket(s) and KMS key(s) from the AWS console after the lab is done.

 ## Answer the following question in your lab report

-*What is the performance difference between using KMS and using the custom solution?*
+_What is the performance difference between using KMS and using the custom solution?_

 ## Lab Assessment

 A structured presentation (15%).
 A clear step-by-step with detailed descriptions (85%).